Shanzay2000/CS-437-Project/README.md

 ## Notebooks

 ### 1. `Baseline Models.ipynb`
-Three supervised baselines trained exclusively on the Roboflow labeled dataset with no exposure to KhomarDas or Gichioda images during training.
+Three supervised baselines trained exclusively on the Roboflow labeled dataset with no exposure to KhomarDas or GichioDas images during training.

 **Models:**
 - **YOLOv8n** — trained for 20 epochs, no augmentation, standard YOLO pipeline